rafarlopes/route-service/README.md

 ````

 ## GitHub Actions
-We have an action that will be build and test every single commit and pull request done against our Repository.
+We have an action that will build and test every single commit and pull request done against our Repository.
-Also it's include another action to create a draft release and attach the binary every time a tag is pushed into our Repository.
+It also includes an action to create a release and attach the binary every time a tag is pushed into our Repository.
-After creating the release, another action kicks in and pushes the image to the DockerHub.
-This action also deploys the code to gCloud App Engine
+After the creating the release, another action kicks in to build and push the a docker image to the DockerHub and to push and deploy the code to gCloud App Engine.

 ## Design decisions

 ### Internal vs Pkg
-I was considering that the package osrm could possible be located as pkg instead of internal.
+I was considering that the package osrm could possibly be located as pkg instead of internal.
-After giving it some thought, I decided to keep in the internal.
-Since we have this as a service already, I believe having other apps referencing to the osrm package hardly makes sense.
+After giving it some thought tho, I decided to keep in the internal.
+Since we have this as a service already, I believe having other apps using the osrm as a package hardly makes sense.
-The route package, I believe the best place is indeed internal because it's pretty much the API implementation itself and I don't believe this is also suitable for being reutilized somewhere else.
+For the route package, I believe internal is indeed the best place, because it's pretty much the API implementation itself and I don't believe this is also suitable for being reutilized somewhere else.

 ### Swagger
-I was considering and reading about it, but for the sake simplicity I decided for not including any swagger/openapi definition here.
+I was considering and reading about it, but for the sake simplicity I decided to leave it out.

 ### Simplicity
 My choice was to use mainly the standard library, with only 2 small exceptions for the ```golang.org/x/sync/errgroup``` and ```github.com/pkg/errors```.
-The reason is those 2 packages are pretty much close to the standard library and the usage of it really made sense without adding complexity.
+The reason is those 2 packages are very close to the standard library and the usage of it really made sense without adding complexity.
 Regarding other frameworks and libraries, my preference was to avoid it and stick to the standard library.
 Basically because I believe if you are able to do deliver the code using only the standard library, you are also able to do it using other frameworks and libraries.
 So for the purpose of this task and to demonstrate my knowledge, I opted in this way.

 ### Tests
 The tests are mainly integration tests, I didn't mock the http request which is calling the OSRM API.